microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

     ...
 ```

-## Replacing the visualized object value
+## Update the visualized object value

 If `VisualizerTarget.IsTargetReplaceable` is true, the debugger visualizer can use the [ReplaceTargetObjectAsync](../../api/Microsoft.VisualStudio.Extensibility.md#M-Microsoft-VisualStudio-Extensibility-DebuggerVisualizers-VisualizerObjectSourceClient-ReplaceTargetObjectAsync``1-``0,Newtonsoft-Json-JsonSerializer,System-Threading-CancellationToken-) method to update the value of the visualized object in the process being debugged.